 The specific schedule for vaccinations changes frequently.
 Vaccinations that are recommended for adults, according to age groups:

-- Td or Tdap: 1 dose q 10 years.
-Tdap is approved for all > 7 years of age.
+- Td or Tdap: 1 dose Tdap each pregnancy.
+1 dose Td/Tdap for wound management.
 Tdap should be given only once as an adult if the 3-dose primary childhood series has been given; after that, Td can be given.

-- HPV: 3 doses for 9–26 years of age for both males and females.
+- HPV: 2- or 3-dose series depending on age at initial vaccination or condition, 27-45 years of age for both males and females.

-- Zoster (booster to prevent shingles): adults > 50 years of age.
+- Zoster (booster to prevent shingles): 2 doses for immunocompromising conditions or patients > 50 years of age.

 - Pneumococcal vaccination: > 65 years of age and those at risk.
 There are 2 vaccines that should be given to most individuals.